cea-hpc/modules/doc/source/modulefile.rst

  If the :option:`--all` option is set on :subcmd:`avail`, :subcmd:`aliases`,
- :subcmd:`whatis` or :subcmd:`search` sub-commands, hiding is disabled thus hidden modulefiles are included in module search. :option:`--all` option does not apply to *module selection* sub-commands like :subcmd:`load`.
+ :subcmd:`whatis` or :subcmd:`search` sub-commands, hiding is disabled thus hidden modulefiles are included in module search.
+Hard-hidden modules (i.e., declared hidden with ``--hard`` option) are not affected by :option:`--all` and stay hidden even if option is set. :option:`--all` option does not apply to *module selection* sub-commands like :subcmd:`load`.
 Thus in such context a hidden module should always be referred by its exact full name (e.g., ``foo/1.2.3`` not ``foo``) unless if it has been hidden in ``--soft`` mode.
+A hard-hidden module cannot be unveiled or selected in any case.

- If several :mfcmd:`module-hide` commands target the same *modulefile*, the strongest hiding level is retained which means if both a regular and a ``--soft`` hiding command match a given module, regular hiding mode is considered.
+ If several :mfcmd:`module-hide` commands target the same *modulefile*, the strongest hiding level is retained which means if both a regular, a ``--soft`` hiding command match a given module, regular hiding mode is considered.
+If both a regular and a ``--hard`` hiding command match a given module, hard hiding mode is retained.
 A :mfcmd:`module-forbid` command wins over a :mfcmd:`module-hide` command thus targeted module is considered forbidden.

  The parameter *modulefile* may also be a symbolic modulefile name or a modulefile alias.
 It may also leverage a specific syntax to finely select